 The chronic dietary exposure assessment indicates that the residues associated with the proposed MRLs for avilamycin for pig meat and offal do not represent an unacceptable risk to public health and safety.

-FSANZ will make a Sanitary and Phytosanitary (SPS) notification to the World Trade Organization.
+FSANZ made a Sanitary and Phytosanitary (SPS) notification to the World Trade Organization (WTO).
+No WTO member has made a submission on this Application.

 Statement of Reasons

 FSANZ recommends progressing this Application for the following reasons: